School of Nursing Philosophy

 School of Nursing Mission

-Based on our Philosophy, we the faculty of the Ohio Valley Hospital School of Nursing, strive to develop and present an educational program to prepare graduates to practice competently and safely in entry level positions in a wide range of settings and to meet the needs of the community.
+Based on our Philosophy, we the faculty of the Heritage Valley Kennedy School of Nursing, strive to develop and present an educational program to prepare graduates to practice competently and safely in entry-level positions in a wide range of settings and to meet the needs of the community.
 We pursue to instill in our graduates a motivation to continue to develop professionally and personally by maintaining clinical competence, actively participating in professional organizations, and embracing the concept of lifelong learning.
 It is our mission to develop the student from novice to competent resulting in a nurse generalist proficient in the areas of holism, safety, critical thinking, communication and professionalism.